EviIius/Global_Economic_Freedom/README.md

     - (2) voluntary exchange coordinated by markets
     - (3) freedom to enter and compete in markets
     - (4) protection of persons and their property from aggression by others."
+- The overall goal is to showcase how the economic freedom of a country can fluctuate from internal and external factors over time, showcasing growth and degredation over different types of visualizations.
 - Here I have the link to my data where it takes all of the Economic Freedom from 2003 - 2021:
     - [Economic-Freedom-Data](https://www.fraserinstitute.org/economic-freedom/dataset?geozone=world&page=dataset&min-year=2003&max-year=2021&filter=1&date-type=range)